Recognizing when a parent can no longer live safely alone

 You walk into your parent's house and notice things that make you pause.
 There's a stack of unopened mail on the table, some of it weeks old.
 The kitchen trash hasn't been taken out in what looks like at least a week.
 The refrigerator has some things in it that have clearly gone bad.
 Your parent says everything's fine, they're managing, they're still independent.
 And in some ways they're right.
 They're still here.
 They're still functioning.
 But the house is telling you a story that contradicts what they're saying, and you have to decide what to do with that information.

 This is one of the hardest recognitions to make because independence has deep meaning in our families and our culture.
 For your parent, living alone might be the last symbol of their autonomy.
 For you, it might feel like you're taking something precious away to acknowledge that they can't do it anymore.
-But the alternative of pretending everything is fine when it's not is also a choice, and it's a choice with consequences.
+But pretending everything is fine when it's not is also a choice, and it's a choice with consequences.

 Independence Looks Different at Every Age